microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 This sample shows how to use Coyote to **systematically test** an ASP.NET service.
 The sample ASP.NET service included here implements a simple **image gallery**.
-Please note that this sample service is *not* fully-fledged and contains some interesting *bugs* on purpose.
-You can run the unit tests with and without Coyote, but you cannot actually deploy the sample (as some production logic is missing).
+Please note that this sample service contains some interesting *bugs* on purpose.
+You can run the unit tests with and without Coyote and you can run the web front end using the Azure storage emulators.

 <img class="img-responsive" src="/coyote/assets/images/ImageGallery.png" alt="screenshot">